What Are The Symptoms of Food Poisoning?

 - Abdominal cramping

-Although unpleasant, food poisoning will not have long-term or critical consequences if you are a healthy person.
-If you have certain medical conditions, including cancer, HIV, or diabetes, food poisoning may have serious effects on your health.
+Although unpleasant, food poisoning should not have long-term or critical consequences if you are a healthy person.
+However, if you have certain medical conditions, including cancer, HIV, or diabetes, food poisoning may have serious effects on your health.

 What Are The Causes of Food Poisoning?